 6.5.
 It is agreed that the Products delivered remain the Supplier's property until the Supplier has received payment in full.

-Article 6.1 tries to make a reasonable compromise between the distributor's need to be supplied with all products ordered, and the supplier's preoccupation not to be in breach when a refusal to accept orders is justified by objective reasons.

-Article 6.3 makes reference to the supplier's general conditions of sale, which will regulate the issues regarding the sales contract not treated in the distribution contract.
-When drafting the general conditions of sale parties may make reference to the "ICC Model International Sale contract", ICC publication n.
-738.

-The effectiveness of Article 6.5 (reservation of title) depends on the law applicable in the country where the goods are, and may therefore be invalid (or ineffective) in certain countries.

 ARTICLE 7 INFORMATION

 7.1 The Distributor shall, at the request of the Supplier, provide information concerning:

 (a) the sales of the Products and the total turnover inclusive of VAT, as well as a physical inventory of the Products; and